guangyw/Posh_env/README.md

 - Allow the configuration of your fav editor
 - Environment switch - e.g. Visual Studio Build Environment
-> Use something as: Enter-VsEnv, Exit-VsEnv
 > Environment will need to be stacked upon each other

+> Use something as: Posh-Env, Pop-Env

 - Auto environment switch as you change directory
 - Environment viewer and diagnostics